bajisk001/local-port-scan/README.md

 3. Run `sudo nmap -sS -sV <cidr> -oA results/full-scan` to discover services.
 4. For deep dive on a host, run `sudo nmap -p- <ip> -oN results/allports.nmap` and `sudo nmap -sU <ip> -oN results/udp.nmap`.

-**DO NOT** run scans on networks you do not own or have permission to test.